Symantec beats earnings estimates, CFO to step down

 The cybersecurity company's strong earnings, boosted by consumer and enterprise businesses, followed better-than-expected results in the previous quarter, a sign that the once-troubled cybersecurity firm is on track to stable growth, according to analysts.

-"Even the good earnings last quarter still left investors with some skepticism, but the beat this time will erase some of those concerns," said Dan Ives, managing director at Wedbush Securities.
+"Even the good earnings last quarter still left investors with some scepticism, but the beat this time will erase some of those concerns," said Dan Ives, managing director at Wedbush Securities.

 Symantec raised its guidance for the current quarter, projecting March quarter adjusted earnings between 37 cents and 41 cents per share.
 Analysts were expecting 38 cents.